 In the Washington State portion of the subbasin, distribution of adult steelhead spawning varied by survey reach, subwatershed, natal origin (natural or hatchery), and year.
 Summer steelhead spawning has been documented throughout the mainstem Okanogan River, although due to a relatively low gradient, spawning is narrowly focused to distinct areas that contained suitable water velocities and spawning substrate e.g. the reach below Zosel Dam near the town of Oroville, WA (see Table A-3, Appendix A).
-On average, Omak (217) and Salmon (144) Creeks host the most spawners followed by Bonaparte Creek (89) (Table A-3).
-The proportion of steelhead spawning in many of the tributaries to the Okanogan River appeared to be regulated in part by stream discharge, which in turn was influenced by winter snowpack, spring precipitation in small creeks, runoff timing, and surface water diversions.
+On average, Omak (64) and Salmon (36) Creeks host the most natural-origin spawners followed by Bonaparte Creek (28) (Table A-3).
+The proportion of steelhead spawning in many of the tributaries to the Okanogan River appeared to be influenced in part by stream discharge, which in turn is influenced by winter snowpack, spring precipitation in small creeks, runoff timing, and surface water diversions.

 Detailed spawning distribution data in the British Columbia portion of the subbasin is limited.
-Determining total abundance of spawners remains difficult, but improved with the installation of a PIT tag antenna array (OKC) above suwiws (Osoyoos Lake) and representative marking of returning adults at Priest Rapids Dam (Project # 2010-034-00).
-A relatively small proportion of the total adult steelhead pass into British Columbia, averaging 3.3% for the past seven years (2013-2019); however, average pHOS was much lower in British Columbia (0.33) than Washington State (0.75) during that timeframe.
+Determining total abundance of spawners remains difficult, but has improved with the installation of a PIT tag antenna array (OKC) above swiws (Osoyoos Lake) and representative marking sessions of returning adults at Priest Rapids Dam (BPA Project # 2010-034-00).
+A relatively small proportion of the total adult steelhead pass into British Columbia, averaging 3.3% for the past ten years (2013-2022); however, average pHOS was much lower in British Columbia (0.34) than Washington State (0.74) during that timeframe.

 Figure 2.
-Estimated number of natural-origin summer steelhead spawning in the Okanogan River subbasin (points), the trend (solid line) and the ESA-recovery objective for the natural-origin minimum abundance thresholds (dashed lines), 2005-2019.
+Twelve-year geomean for natural-origin summer steelhead spawners in the Okanogan River subbasin showing the trend (dotted line) and the ESA-recovery objective for the natural-origin minimum abundance thresholds (dashed line).